allenlin90/programmingLearning/javascriptLearning/understandingTheWeirdPartsInJS/weirdJSNotes.md

     //Check if variable "libraryName" has been declared in the JS file imported before this file. window.libraryName = window.libraryName || "Lib 2"
     ```

+# Objects and Functinos
+1. In other programming languages, `Objects` and `Functions` are very different entities.
+In JavaScript, however, they are very close related to each other.
+An `Object` is a collection of values.
+There are 3 main types of properties.
+The object has a reference of where it is stored on memory.
+Unlike values in array that each element of the array is stored in a chunk of memory, properties of an object stores separately in the memory and can be called by reference its property name as calling a variable.
+    1. <ins>**Primitive**</ins> properties are those having primitive data type as values, such as `String` and `Boolean`.
+    1. <ins>**Object**</ins> properties are properties that have other `child` objects (or array, as arraies are also objects) as values.
+    1. <ins>**Function**</ins> properties are those values that are functions.
+Note that in this condition, these functions are the `methods` of the object.
+1. Square brackets notation (dot notation as well) is an operator which has very high precedence.
+Besides, associativity of both notations are left-to-right.
+If we have a "**list**" which is a data structure that has multiple layers of objects in it, we can use "dot notation" to get into each layer as a chain by its property names.
+It's suggested to use "**dot notation**" if the data is static and use "**square brackets notation**" for dynamic property names or other purpose.
+    ```
+    var person = new Object();
+    person["firstname"] = "Allen";
+    person["lastname"] = "Lin";

+    person.address = new Object();
+    person.address.street = "Sukhumvit 26";
+    person.address.city = "Bangkok";
+    person.address.state = "NY";
+    ```